sathsish90/Cyber4U/HumanMatters.md

-## "AI at Work: How Robots and Computers Are Changing Our Jobs (And Why Humans Still Matter)"
+## "AI at Work: How "Artificial Intelligence" are changing our life and Why Humans Still Matters?"

-# How AI Can Transform Work and Jobs

-## Why AI Can Take Over Jobs:
+## What are the areas where AI can take over our jobs?

 ### Doing Repetitive Tasks:
 - **Example 1:** Imagine a pizza-making robot that can put the same toppings on every pizza without making any mistakes, just like a skilled pizza chef.